kenakofer/smart-o-harp/README.md

 Though a minor button and a major button separately are simpler to understand, the minor button would only be useful on major chords, and the major button only on minor chords.
 Combining them into a single button saves a button for something else.

 **Diminished chords**: Three chords of interest: a [diminished triad](https://en.wikipedia.org/wiki/Diminished_triad) (3 notes with minor thirds between them), [fully diminished seventh chord] (https://en.wikipedia.org/wiki/Diminished_seventh_chord) (4 notes with minor thirds between them), and [half-diminished seventh chord](https://en.wikipedia.org/wiki/Half-diminished_seventh_chord) (a diminished triad with a minor seventh on top).
-The logic I've used thus far does not fit diminished chords well: We don't have `vii&deg;` the most common diminished triad in our base triads; if we did, we still don't have a modifier to add a minor sixth to the chord for the fully diminished seventh.
+The logic I've used thus far does not fit diminished chords well: We don't have `vii°` the most common diminished triad in our base triads; if we did, we still don't have a modifier to add a minor sixth to the chord for the fully diminished seventh.
 The most comprehensible solution is simply to add a modifier for each variation.

 There are a few inelegant hacks we can use if we don't want to add so many buttons for these relatively rare chords.
-We could add one modifier button, a `dim` button, but have the button work in coordination with our `V` triad to produce the `vii&deg;`.
+We could add one modifier button, a `dim` button, but have the button work in coordination with our `V` triad to produce the `vii°`.
 Why `V`?
-The diminished triad has a (dominant function)[https://en.wikipedia.org/wiki/Dominant_(music)] just like the `V`, and a `V7` can be thought of as a `vii&deg;` with an added fifth scale degree.
+The diminished triad has a (dominant function)[https://en.wikipedia.org/wiki/Dominant_(music)] just like the `V`, and a `V7` can be thought of as a `vii°` with an added fifth scale degree.

 We can co-opt other buttons that will not be much use in diminished chords, such as the `+maj7`, to be a `+min6` for the fully diminished chord.
 We can use the `+min7` as is to produce a half-diminished chord.
 Each of these chords would require 3 button presses: the `V`, the `dim`, and whichever `+7` button.